scottshuffler/DevinsLab/README.md

 ])
   ```

-### Make a new js file called realtime_feed.js with the following contents:
+### In the terminal make a new js file called realtime_feed.js with the following contents:
 ```
 r = require('rethinkdb');